yjg30737/pyqt-loading-progressbar/README.md

 # pyqt-loading-progressbar
-PyQt progress bar used for loading
+PyQt animated progress bar used for loading

 ## Requirements
 * PyQt5 >= 5.8